 You have a right to apply formally to your Commanding Officer but you have to provide evidence in support of your case.

-The chain of command makes a decision; if your application is rejected there is a right of appeal.
+The chain of command then makes a decision; if your application is rejected there is a right of appeal.